 The generosity, leadership and kindness of our donors is beyond comparison.
 Of the 300+ donors who gave to the FD Foundation in 2016, special thanks are due to:

-Dr. & Mrs. Justin Cohen, Mrs. Spitzi Barnicle, Mr. & Mrs. Paul Donovan, Mr & Mrs Roderick Ellis, Dr. & Mrs. Daniel Kline, Mr. Norman Wesley, Mr. & Mrs. Brandon Monk, Mr. & Mrs. Adam Kirsch, Ms. Lauren Ruotolo, Forest Orthodontics Pediatric Dentistry, Mr. & Mrs. Rod Coleman, Dr. Ronald Kim, Mr. Ralph Risch, Ms. Shannon Maguire, Mr. Joe Oberweis, Dr. Kristen Helin (and the amazing girls behind We Bake for MAS), Ms. Linda Mellgren, Ms. Anne Atzeff, Mr. & Mrs. Tim Barnicle, Bright Funds Foundation, Mr. & Mrs. Jason Hilbourne, Mr. & Mrs. Merrill Matschke, Northwestern Lake Forest Hospital, Ob-Gyne Associates of Lake Forest, Ltd., Ms. Suzanne Oxenhorn, Ms. Mary Pribyl, Ms. Rochelle Racchi, Mr. & Mrs. Charles Harles, Dr. &Mrs. Burt Rochelson, Ms. Susanne Slaughter, Mr. & Mrs. William Weber, Mr. & Mrs. Peter Butler, Ms. Jenna Hendricks, Ms. Lauren Foster, Mr. Richard Byrd, Mr. & Mrs. Pasquale Caputo, Mr. & Mrs. Mark Carnow, Mrs. Eileen Colbert, Mr. & Mrs. Robert Early, Mr. William Ensing, Mr. & Mrs. Harry Harles, Ms. Sydney Hoffmann, Chris Jones, Dr. & Mrs. Henry Liu, Mr. William McIntosh, Mr. & Mrs. Michael Milligan, Mr. Alan Nero, Dr. Alok Pant, Mr. John Quick, Dr. & Mrs. Anthony Rousou, and Mr. & Mrs. Edward Wehmer.
+Dr. & Mrs. Justin Cohen, Mrs. Spitzi Barnicle, Fred and Cindi Levin and the Levin family, Mr. & Mrs. Paul Donovan, Mr & Mrs Roderick Ellis, Dr. & Mrs. Daniel Kline, Mr. Norman Wesley, Mr. & Mrs. Brandon Monk, Mr. & Mrs. Adam Kirsch, Ms. Lauren Ruotolo, Forest Orthodontics Pediatric Dentistry, Mr. & Mrs. Rod Coleman, Dr. Ronald Kim, Mr. Ralph Risch, Ms. Shannon Maguire, Mr. Joe Oberweis, Dr. Kristen Helin (and the amazing girls behind We Bake for MAS), Ms. Linda Mellgren, Ms. Anne Atzeff, Mr. & Mrs. Tim Barnicle, Bright Funds Foundation, Mr. & Mrs. Jason Hilbourne, Mr. & Mrs. Merrill Matschke, Northwestern Lake Forest Hospital, Ob-Gyne Associates of Lake Forest, Ltd., Ms. Suzanne Oxenhorn, Ms. Mary Pribyl, Ms. Rochelle Racchi, Mr. & Mrs. Charles Harles, Dr. &Mrs. Burt Rochelson, Ms. Susanne Slaughter, Mr. & Mrs. William Weber, Mr. & Mrs. Peter Butler, Ms. Jenna Hendricks, Ms. Lauren Foster, Mr. Richard Byrd, Mr. & Mrs. Pasquale Caputo, Mr. & Mrs. Mark Carnow, Mrs. Eileen Colbert, Mr. & Mrs. Robert Early, Mr. William Ensing, Mr. & Mrs. Harry Harles, Ms. Sydney Hoffmann, Chris Jones, Dr. & Mrs. Henry Liu, Mr. William McIntosh, Mr. & Mrs. Michael Milligan, Mr. Alan Nero, Dr. Alok Pant, Mr. John Quick, Dr. & Mrs. Anthony Rousou, and Mr. & Mrs. Edward Wehmer.

 2016 Volunteer Hall of Fame